-You may prefer to use a non-scrubbing action, wet-type cleaner.
-This type of cleaner uses a fabric belt to clean the tape head.
-This type of cleaner cassette will not cause an error, but it may not clean the tape player as thoroughly as the scrubbing type cleaner.
+You may also choose a non-scrubbing action, wet-type cleaner which uses a cassette with a fabric belt to clean the tape head.
+This type of cleaning cassette will not eject.
+It may not clean as thoroughly as the scrubbing type cleaner.
+Cassettes are subject to wear and the sound quality may degrade over time.
+Always make sure that the cassette tape is in good condition before you have your tape player serviced.